-Littondale Country & Leisure Park is a beautiful family holiday retreat, found in the heart of the Yorkshire Dales National Park.
+Littondale Country & Leisure Park is a beautiful family holiday retreat in Skipton, North Yorkshire, found in the heart of the Yorkshire Dales National Park.
 The site, which is owned and operated by the Park Leisure group, is open all throughout the year, and is exclusively open to those who buy holiday homes at the park.
 Family and friends are allowed to stay with owners at the park, however sub-letting of holiday homes is generally not allowed.

 If you think that you might be interested in buying a holiday home in the Yorkshire Dales, please contact Littondale Country & Leisure Park directly to enquire about holiday homes for sale.

 All of the holiday homes at Littondale Country & Leisure Park are modern and equipped with all necessary conveniences and appliances.

 Features and amenities found at the park include a children’s play area, laundrette, and a well-stocked convenience store.
 Having a shop at the park means that you can simply escape to your holiday home in this part of the Yorkshire Dales and never have to leave the site unless you want to.
 If you enjoy swimming and the gym, this park has a trick up its sleeve that you will like.
 Close to the site is the Richmond Leisure Pool and Liberty Health Club and if you buy a static caravan at Littondale Country & Leisure Park you will be able to enjoy free access to the pool whenever they wish, while discounted membership of the health club is also available.

 There is plenty to see and do across the Yorkshire Dales, so all you have to do is decide what it is that you would most like to do!